Expensify/App/docs/articles/new-expensify/get-paid-back/Distance-Requests.md

 # Overview

 Expensify allows you to request reimbursement for mileage by creating a distance request from a map.
-You can send a distance request in Expensify's mobile app, desktop app, or web app.
+You can send a distance request in Expensify's mobile, desktop, or web app.

 # How to create and send a distance request